TykTechnologies/tyk-k8s-demo/README.md

 - [git](https://git-scm.com/downloads) - CLI used to obtain the project from GitHub
 - [Terraform](https://www.terraform.io/) (only when using `--cloud` flag)

-Tested on Linux/Unix based systems on AMD64 and ARM architectures
+Tested on Linux/Unix based systems

 ### License Requirements
 - **Tyk OSS**: No license required as it is open-source.